danrot/master-thesis/01_introduction.md

 most interesting feature for this thesis is the versioning.

 ### Symfony CMF
-The Symfony community has implemented its vision of the decoupled CMS, and called it Symfony CMF.
-It contains various Symfony bundles, which should enable other developers to easily add CMS functionality to their Symfony applications.
+The Symfony community has implemented its vision of the decoupled CMS[^10], and called it Symfony CMF.
+It contains various Symfony bundles, which enable other developers to easily add CMS functionality to their Symfony applications.

 The Symfony CMF is built upon, as the name already suggests, Symfony, and some parts are also relying on PHPCR.
-Some bundles contain technical foundations, and others offer very basic content management functionality.
+A few bundles contain technical foundations, and others offer very basic content management functionality.
 So it is possible to build a custom CMS within 50 minutes [see @dbuchmann2014a].